PTUA logo

 We had 1500 people on the consultation process for Melbourne 2030, and less than 10 people said they wanted to see bigger roads and the freeway network finished.
 The rest wanted better public transport, and to be able to walk and cycle safely to more places.

-Similarly, the Herald-Sun newspaper has consistently rated public transport ahead of new roads as a significant public concern.
+The Herald Sun newspaper has, indeed, consistently rated public transport ahead of new roads as a significant public concern.
 For example:

 • A survey of business leaders reported on 21 January 2005 found that most considered public transport to be the single most important issue facing the city.